 Home Assistant is one of the most exciting developments in the home automation space.
 Founded by Dutchman Paulus Schoutsen only a few years ago, it has taken the world by storm and is driven by a worldwide community of tinkerers and DIY enthusiasts.

-In this article, I will show you how to use Home Assistant's WiFi-based presence detection system to turn your digital picture frame off when nobody is in the house - and back on again when somebody comes home - using the MQTT protocol to communication between the devices.
+In this article, I will show you how to use Home Assistant's WiFi-based presence detection system to turn your digital picture frame off when nobody is in the house - and back on again when somebody comes home - using the MQTT protocol to communicate between the devices.

 It is also the basis for Amazon Echo or Google Voice control of your digital picture frame and a great deal of other smart home automation scripts.

 Presence detection is a significant subject in home automation and is very relevant for the owner of a digital picture frame.

 The life expectancy of your frame will increase when you turn off the display when it's not needed, and your energy costs will go down.
 And if both results can be achieved in a way that doesn't compromise on convenience, then it's a no brainer to do it.

 At the center of it all is the smartphone.
 You can assume that everyone in your family will have at least one device and won't leave home without it for a longer time.